Hawaii History Just For Entertainment

 Interesting Facts

 Hawaii (Hawaiian: Hawai‘i) is a group of volcanic islands in the central Pacific Ocean.
-The islands lie 2,397 miles from San Francisco, California, to the east and 5,293 miles from Manila, in the Philippines, to the west.
+The islands lie 2,397 miles from San Francisco, California, and 5,293 miles from Manila, in the Philippines, to the west.
 The capital is Honolulu, located on the island of Oahu.
-The islands were annexed by the United States in 1900, and as a U.S. territory saw population expansion and the establishment of a plantation system for growing sugar cane and pineapples.
-On the morning of December 7, 1941, hundreds of Japanese fighter planes attacked the American naval base at Pearl Harbor near Honolulu.
-The surprise attack destroyed nearly 20 vessels, killed more than 2,000 American soldiers and propelled the United States into World War II.
+The islands were annexed by the United States in 1900.
+As a U.S. territory saw population expansion and the establishment of a plantation system for growing sugar cane and pineapples.
+On the morning of December 7, 1941, Japanese fighter planes attacked the American naval base at Pearl Harbor near Honolulu.
+The surprise attack destroyed nearly 20 vessels, killed more than 2,000 American soldiers.
+Propelled the United States into World War II.
 Hawaii became the 50th U.S. state on August 21, 1959.

 Date of Statehood: August 21, 1959